Dirty Grandpa: Critical response

 Jesse Hassenger of The A.V.
-Club gave the a grade C- and called the film tired, was critical of the writing and direction.
-Hassenger was positive about Plaza's performance and said "she and De Niro appear ready to run away together into a better movie."
-He concludes "There's a certain perverse brilliance ... to a movie that creates a longing for a foulmouthed Aubrey Plaza/Robert De Niro romcom."
+Club gave the film a C− grade, calling it "tired" and criticizing the writing and direction.
+However, Hassenger was positive about Plaza's performance, calling her the funniest part of the film and saying that "she and De Niro appear ready to run away together into a better movie".
+He concluded that "There's a certain perverse brilliance, however accidental, to a movie that creates a longing for a foulmouthed Aubrey Plaza/Robert De Niro romcom."

 Kate Taylor of The Globe and Mail gave the film 2 out of 4 and wrote: "It's the direction, not the script, that really kills the picture, as Mazer limps along from the chugging contest to the half-naked conga line to the car chase without ever raising the laughs he needs from the comic set pieces or the tension he needs from the dramatic developments."
 Taylor says the film is not sweet enough, or raunchy enough, and "seems unlikely to satisfy any audience" and concludes that De Niro's fans will be left pleading for better.

 Peter Bradshaw of The Guardian gave the film 2 out of 5, and said it offered "Some laughs – and some unintentional eeeuuuwwws."
 Bradshaw wrote: "This grossout comedy takes De Niro fans into a new emotional phase that I can only call 'post-despair'.
 We are past being astonished and horrified. ...
 We are just numbly resigned to the great man continuing to do things like this".